CumulusNetworks/docs/content/cumulus-netq-49/Monitor-Operations/Monitor-Adaptive-Routing.md

 2. Under the Network section, select **Adaptive routing**.

+{{<figure src="/images/netq/ar-dashboard-480.png" alt="adaptive routing dashboard displaying two devices with AR enabled" width="1100">}}

 The adaptive routing dashboard displays:

-- devices with adaptive routing (enabled or disabled) and their RoCE modes (lossy or lossless).
+- Devices with adaptive routing configured (enabled or disabled) and their RoCE modes (lossy or lossless).
-- a list of interfaces on the switch and their configurations, including link utilization status (visible by selecting **View details** in the 'interfaces' column).
+- A list of interfaces on the switch and their configurations.
+In the Interfaces column, select **View details** to view interfaces with adaptive routing configured:

+{{<figure src="/images/netq/int-details-490.png" alt="list of interfaces adaptive routing configured" width="600">}}

-- a summary of adaptive routing events, including ECMP traffic imbalances.
+- A summary of adaptive routing events, including ECMP traffic imbalances.
-- a list of up to 10 switches, which can be sorted by highest P95 value, highest standard deviation, or ports with the widest deviation from the P95 value (aggregated over the past 3 minutes).
-From this panel, you can select **View more** in the 'view histogram' column to display {{<link title="Switches/#view-queue-lengths-in-histograms" text="queue lengths in the form of histograms">}} for any listed switch.
+- A list of up to 10 switches, which can be sorted by highest P95 value, highest standard deviation, or ports with the widest deviation from the P95 value (aggregated over the past 3 minutes).
+From this panel, you can select **View more** in the View histogram column to display {{<link title="Switches/#view-queue-lengths-in-histograms" text="queue lengths in the form of histograms">}} for any listed switch.

-{{<figure src="/images/netq/ar-dashboard-480.png" alt="adaptive routing dashboard displaying two devices with AR enabled" width="1100">}}

 ## Related Information